D. G. Chichester: Career

 D. G. Chichester was born in Connecticut, and studied filmmaking at New York University.
 In his junior year, after running through cash reserves on his narrative student film, he took a job as assistant to the assistant of editor in chief Jim Shooter.
 This led to an editorial job at the Marvel Comics imprint Epic Comics following his graduation.
 Working as an assistant editor from 1985 to 1986, he was promoted to editor in 1987.
 Chichester worked in that capacity at Epic until 1989.
 He left Marvel's staff that year to pursue freelance writing and editing full-time.

 Beginning in 1987, Chichester added to his editorial role and began writing comics for Marvel — and, after leaving staff, for other publishers.
-His credits include Nick Fury: Agent of S.H.I.E.L.D. in 1990–1992, and Nightstalkers in 1992-1993.
+His credits include Nick Fury: Agent of S.H.I.E.L.D. in 1990–1992, and Nightstalkers in 1992–1993.
 He had a long run on Daredevil from 1991 to 1995, where he scripted the "Fall of the Kingpin" and "Fall From Grace" story arcs.
 Additional freelance credits from this period include Charlemagne #1–5 for Defiant Comics and Motorhead #1–6 for Dark Horse Comics.

 In early 1995, while in the midst of developing upcoming story lines for Daredevil, he learned he was to be replaced by group editor Bobbie Chase as the title's writer.
 For the five issues of the comic he was obligated to write he took his name off the credits, instead demanding an "Alan Smithee" credit (an official pseudonym used by film directors who wish to disown a project).
-Despite being fired from the title, Chichester was later given the opportunity to write the 1997 Daredevil/Batman intercompany crossover, "An Eye for an Eye", and accepted.
+Despite being fired from the title, Chichester was later chosen to write the 1997 Daredevil/Batman: Eye for an Eye intercompany crossover.

-Chichester has had no major comics writing credits since 1999, the same year he joined the advertising agency Ogilvy & Mather as an associate creative director.
-Chichester is currently the Chief Experience Officer (CXO) for the Ogilvy Health division of Ogilvy & Mather based in both New York City and Parsippany, New Jersey.
+Chichester had no major comics writing credits from 1999 to 2023.
+His hiatus from comics began the same year he joined the advertising agency Ogilvy & Mather as an associate creative director.
+His latest staff role was as Chief Experience Officer (CXO) for the Ogilvy Health division of Ogilvy & Mather, based in both New York City and Parsippany, New Jersey.
+Since then he has worked as a contract writer and consultant for a variety of marketing clients.
+In 2023 he wrote Daredevil: Black Armor, a story set during his time as the author of the series when Daredevil wore an armored costume designed by Melvin Potter.
+In 2025 he wrote the Blackbox Comics miniseries Rysk, a cyber-adventure.
+He is currently developing another series for the same publisher in the sword & sorcery genre.

 He lives in Connecticut with his wife and son, continuing to experiment with moviemaking and animation.